Medically reviewed by Dr. C.H. Weaver M.D. Medical Editor updated 3/2019

 PV and ET each result from the overproduction of certain types of blood cells.
 PMF involves scarring of the bone marrow and changes in blood cell production.
 The prognosis of these conditions varies greatly across people and by type of MPN.
 PV and ET both tend to be fairly slow-growing and may have only a modest effect on life expectancy.
 PMF tends to progress more rapidly, but the course of the disease can vary.
-Recently treatment options have become available and treatment has been shown to provide improvement of symptoms., In rare cases, MPN can transform into a fast-growing type of blood cancer known as acute myeloid leukemia.
+Survival in PV is inferior to that of ET but superior to that of MF, with estimated medians of 14, 20, and 6 years.
+Recently treatment options have become available and treatment has been shown to provide improvement of symptoms.(1,2) In rare cases, MPN can transform into a fast-growing type of blood cancer known as acute myeloid leukemia.

 Learn More About Specific MPN's